-‘Bold And The Beautiful’ Spoilers For Tuesday May 8: Hope & Liam’s Engagement News Stuns Family & Friends
+‘Bold And The Beautiful’ Spoilers For Tuesday, May 8: Hope & Liam’s Engagement News Stuns Family & Friends

 Bold and the Beautiful spoilers for Tuesday, May 8 reveal that Hope (Annika Noelle) and Liam (Scott Clifton) will make their engagement public.
 The two, still basking in the afterglow of their lovemaking, will proudly announce that they are engaged to be married.
 According to Bold and the Beautiful spoilers, via She Knows, their announcement will be met with mixed reactions.
 It seems as if these two will need to continue to support each other through their engagement, as they already were doing prior to committing.

 As B&B fans know, Liam was in an emotional turmoil when he proposed to Hope.
 His head was still spinning after finding out that his wife was still supposedly cheating with his dad, and then he rushed over to dump her.
 It was while he was in this state that he proposed to Hope for the “peace” and “stability” that she brings to his life.
 Certainly, Hope has been there for him through all of Steffy (Jacqueline MacInnes Wood) and Bill’s (Don Diamont) mess.
-But when they announce their engagement on Tuesday, May 8, to those closest to them, they will be met with various reactions.
-Bold and the Beautiful spoilers indicate that their friends and family will be split into “Lope”, “Steam” and “Why not wait?” camps.
+But when they announce their engagement on Tuesday, May 8 to those closest to them, they will be met with various reactions.
+Bold and the Beautiful spoilers indicate that their friends and family will be split into “Lope,” “Steam,” and “Why not wait?” camps.

 PHOTOS: Sneak Peek At Next Week.
 Liam makes Hope’s dream come true with a proposal, Bill positions himself as her perfect match to Steffy, Ridge lays out his theory about Liam’s recent change of heart, and Hope and Liam receive mixed reactions when they announce their engagement. pic.twitter.com/MuItk5bb03